Frequently Asked Questions

 Data contained in CURES is reported to the DOJ by pharmacies and direct dispensers.
-If you are a patient with incorrect information on your CURES report, please notify the reporting pharmacy of the error.
+If you are a patient or prescriber with incorrect information on your CURES report, please notify the reporting pharmacy of the error.
 Only the original reporting pharmacy or dispenser may submit prescription corrections to the DOJ.

 For information on how to submit controlled substance prescription data or data corrections, pharmacies and direct dispensers may contact Atlantic Associates, Inc. by email at CACures@aainh.com or by phone at (800) 539-3370.

 An individual can obtain his or her CURES prescription history report through the Information Practices Act (IPA).
 Prescription dispensation records contain the following information for each dispensation reported: patient name, patient date of birth, patient address, prescriber name, prescriber DEA number, pharmacy name, pharmacy license number, date prescription was filled, prescription number, drug name, form, quantity and strength, refill number, and number of days supply.

 For more information or to obtain a CURES IPA Request Form, contact the CURES Help Desk at firstname.lastname@example.org.